kish-dev/kish-dev/README.md

 and I aspire to become one of the best devs in this sphere.

-I working as an Android-developer in Yandex Market.
+I working as an Senior Android Developer in MTS Digital.